NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

-One very useful output of this run is a `MultiQC <https://docs.seqera.io/multiqc report>`_.
+One very useful output of this run is a `MultiQC <https://docs.seqera.io/multiqc>`_ report.
 It is an interactive HTML report that summarizes QC data and useful statistics from multiple bioinformatics tools across all samples.

 Download the html report to your laptop.
 Open a terminal in your laptop and change to the desired directory, i.e., ``cd /path/to/myfolder``, then use the ``scp`` command to transfer files.